-Mesothelioma is a rare form of cancer, which is sometimes due to exposure to asbestos.
+Mesothelioma is a rare form of cancer, sometimes due to asbestos exposure.
 Mesothelioma typically begins in the pleural lining that surrounds the lungs.
-It can also develop in the abdominal lining called the peritoneum.
-Even more rare, it can develop in the pericardium around the heart, or in the testicles.
+However, it can also develop in the abdominal lining called the peritoneum.
+Even rare, it can develop in the pericardium around the heart or the testicles.

 Some known risk factors for Mesothelioma are:

 Exposure: Asbestos exposure is the largest cause by far of Mesothelioma.
-People who have lived or worked in areas where they have inhaled or swallowed asbestos fibers are at in increased risk of developing malignant mesothelioma.
-Smoking, along with exposure to asbestos can increase the risk of developing certain types of lung cancer.
+People who have lived or worked in areas where they have inhaled or swallowed asbestos fibers are at an increased risk of developing malignant Mesothelioma.
+Smoking and exposure to asbestos can increase the risk of developing certain types of lung cancer.

 Medical history: A very small population of people who have received radiation treatment for lymphoma are at a higher risk, usually due to a genetic mutation in a BAP1 gene.